pharaun/rozen/docs/features.md

 		something that can be done?
 	7. how to deal with compaction, look at the cost and defer compaction till its cost effective to repack (ie archive deletion)

+Tarsnap:
+	1. subkey that allows for write, read, delete
+	2. look into how to break up various key to allow different operations